VRConservation/geosp/chapters/06_sql.md

 ''')
 ```

-Export the new table as a csv by converting it to a data frame and save in the test folder
+Export the new table as a csv by converting it to a data frame and save in the test folder.

 ```python
 # Fetch the data from the wash table into a data frame